yyorkchan/FYP/README.md

 - App.js is the main Javascript file that contains all the Pages to be navigate
 - All 3 frontend pages should be contained in the folder "/frontend"
-- All css should be included at the end of the corresponding frontend js, Read Homepage.js for the detailed formatting
+- All unique css should be included at the end of the corresponding frontend js, Read Homepage.js for the detailed formatting
+- All common css should be included in "style.js", including fontSize, windowSizes etc.
+- Functions for filtering and sorting are located in "filterSort.js"
+- Helper functions are located in "util.js"

 ### Backend

-- index.js is the main Javascript file for express server which hosts records fetched back from retool
+- index.js is the main Javascript file for express server which hosts fetch, add and delete endpoint via retool
-- retool.js runs sql queries on retool and get back records
+- retool.js runs sql queries on retool, retrieving, adding and deleting records